Aretha Franklin dresses, hats to go up for auction

-NEW YORK — More than 30 dresses and accessories worn on stage by Aretha Franklin are going up for auction.
+NEW YORK (AP) — More than 30 dresses and accessories worn on stage by Aretha Franklin are going up for auction.

 The Queen of Soul died at age 76 in Detroit on Aug.
 16.